-Bonds payable are generated when a company issues bonds to generate cash.
+Bonds payable are recorded when a company issues bonds to generate cash.
 As a bond issuer, the company is a borrower.
 As such, the act of issuing the bond creates a liability.
 Thus, bonds payable appear on the liability side of the company’s balance sheet.
-Generally, bonds payable fall in the long-term class of liabilities.
+Generally, bonds payable fall in the non-current class of liabilities.

-Bonds are issued at a premium, at a discount, or at par.
-This depends on the difference between its coupon rate and the market yield on issuance.
+Bonds can be issued at a premium, at a discount, or at par.
+Their pricing depends on the difference between its coupon rate and the market yield on issuance.
 When a bond is issued, the issuer records the face value of the bond as the bonds payable.
 They receive cash for the fair value of the bond, and the positive (negative) difference (if any) is recorded as a premium (discount) on bonds payable.

 Carrying Value of Bonds